elimc/jumpstart/README.md

 # Install

 Download `jumpstart` into your themes directory.
 Use it for your awesome projects.
+You will have to enter `bower install` and `npm install` if you do not have *bower_components* or *node_modules* installed.

 `jumpstart` works best with Gulp.
 The Gulp build process is only for those who are major studmeisters: